-Ganesa held the gold dress to her chest and swished from left to right, trying to imagine how it would look.
-Yaksha smiled, seeing the young woman looking happier than she had done in a long while.
-Just then her wristpad beeped and with a sigh she saw that the ladies of the household were calling for her assistance.
+Ganesa held the gold dress to her chest and swished from left to right, trying to imagine how she would look.
+Yaksha smiled, reflecting the young woman’s own realisation that she had not felt this optimistic in a long while.
+Just then Yaksha’s wristpad beeped.
+The ladies of the household were calling for her assistance.

 “I have to go,” she told Ganesa.
 “When I return we’ll see how the robot has got on with the monocycle.
 Hopefully it should look a little less like a pumpkin by now.”

-"A pumpkin coach!
-It's a pity the Maharaja's horses all dropped dead," said Ganesa, recalling how the prized steeds had fallen ill after breaking free and eating their way through a crop of native deggdra.
+“A pumpkin coach!
+It’s a pity the Maharaja’s horses all dropped dead,” said Ganesa.
+The prized steeds had fallen ill after breaking free and eating their way through a crop of native deggdra.
 The drink made from the berries was not called Dead Horse Gin for nothing.
-"A horse and carriage would be a real fairy-tale touch."
+“A horse and carriage would be a real fairytale touch.”

 “Horses!” exclaimed Yaksha.
 “I nearly forgot!”

 Reaching into a pocket, she produced a couple of plastic toy mice.
 After handing one to Ganesa, she held the other in her palm and twisted its left ear.
-The kitchen was promptly swamped by the pink holographic glow of a giant cartoon hippopotamus, which for some reason was wearing a tutu and slowly pirouetting on its hind legs.
+The kitchen was promptly swamped by the pink holographic glow of a giant cartoon hippopotamus, one inexplicably wearing a tutu and slowly pirouetting on its hind legs.